learn-co-curriculum/dsc-pandas-groupby/README.md

 <img src='images/titanic_2.png'>

-We can use aggregation functions to quickly help us compare subsets of our data.
-For example, the aggregate statistics displayed above allow us to quickly notice that there were more female survivors overall than male survivors (although it is important to note that this does not tell us how many male or female passengers exist overall).
+You can use aggregation functions to quickly help us compare subsets of our data.
+For example, the aggregate statistics displayed above allow you to quickly notice that there were more female survivors overall than male survivors.

 ## Aggregation Functions

-The following list contains aggregation functions that are built-in to pandas for use with `.groupby()` statements:
+There are many built in aggregate functions provided for you in the pandas package, and you can even write and apply your own.
+Some of the most common aggregate functions you may want to use are:

 * `.min()` -- returns the minimum value for each column by group
 * `.max()` -- returns the maximum value for each column by group